Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Finsler Black Holes, Ellipsoids and Nonlinear Gravitational Waves

 It is possible to define a nonholonomic transform from $^{rot}\mathbf{g}$ to a d--metric $~_{st}^{rot}\mathbf{g}$ determining a stationary metric for a rotoid in solitonic background in general relativity:

 where the N--connection coefficients are taken the same as for (\ref{rotoidm} ).
-In the limit $\varepsilon \rightarrow 0,$ this metric defines a nonholonomic embedding of the Schwarzschild solution into a solitonic vacuum, which results in a vacuum solution of the Einstein gravity defined by a stationary generic off--diagonal metric.
+In the limit $\varepsilon \rightarrow 0,$ this metric defines a nonholonomic imbedding of the Schwarzschild solution into a solitonic vacuum, which results in a vacuum solution of the Einstein gravity defined by a stationary generic off--diagonal metric.
 For small polarizations, when $ |\eta |\sim 1,$ it is preserved the black hole character of metric and the solitonic distribution can be considered as on a Schwarzschild background.
-It is also possible to take such parameters of $\eta $ when a black hole is nonholonomically placed on a ''gravitational hill'' defined by a soliton.
-All such solutions are stationary; to construct solutions for nonholonomic propagation of black holes in extra dimension and/or as Ricci flows is also possible, see details in Refs. \cite{vs5dbh,vrf3,vrf4} \ and reviews of results, with solutions for the metric--affine gravity, noncommutative generalizations etc, in \cite{vrflg,vsgg}.
+It is also possible to take such parameters of $\eta $ when a black hole is nonholonomically placed on a \textquotedblright gravitational hill\textquotedblright\ defined by a soliton.

 A d--metric (\ref{solrot}) can be generalized for (pseudo) Finsler spaces with canonical d--connection as a solution of equations $\widehat{\mathbf{R}} _{\alpha \beta }=0$ (\ref{eeqcdcc}) by d-metrics parametrized in the form ( \ref{lambsol}) with stationary coefficients subjected to conditions